When is registration open?

 Where do the race numbers go?

 You will receive a sticker set that consists of a personalised helmet and seat post sticker.
-You will also receive two race numbers, you must wear one number on your back and one number on your front or use a number belt you can turn around.
+You will also receive one race number, you must wear a race belt, if you do not have one we have some spares.
 If you wear your number under your wetsuit please check it is visible when you take it off.
 Your number must be clearly visible on your back during the cycle and on your front during the run.

 Your timing chip should be worn on your left ankle.
 Please ensure you have the correct chip number before leaving registration.